Microsoft Store for Business and Microsoft Store for Education overview

 - Windows 10

 Designed for organizations, Microsoft Store for Business and Microsoft Store for Education give IT decision makers and administrators in businesses or schools a flexible way to find, acquire, manage, and distribute free and paid apps in select markets to Windows 10 devices in volume.
 IT administrators can manage Microsoft Store apps and private line-of-business apps in one inventory, plus assign and re-use licenses as needed.
 You can choose the best distribution method for your organization: directly assign apps to individuals and teams, publish apps to private pages in Microsoft Store, or connect with management solutions for more options.

 Organizations or schools of any size can benefit from using Microsoft Store for Business or Microsoft Store for Education:

 - Scales to fit the size of your business - For smaller businesses, with Azure AD accounts or Office 365 accounts and Windows 10 devices, you can quickly have an end-to-end process for acquiring and distributing content using the Store for Business.
 For larger businesses, all the capabilities of the Store for Business are available to you, or you can integrate Microsoft Store for Business with management tools, for greater control over access to apps and app updates.
 You can use existing work or school accounts.

 - Bulk app acquisition - Acquire apps in volume from Microsoft Store for Business.

 - Centralized management – Microsoft Store provides centralized management for inventory, billing, permissions, and order history.
 You can use Microsoft Store to view, manage and distribute items purchased from:

-- Microsoft Store for Business – Apps and subscriptions
+- Microsoft Store for Business – Apps acquired from Microsoft Store for Business

-- Microsoft Store for Education – Apps and subscriptions
+- Microsoft Store for Education – Apps acquired from Microsoft Store for Education

 - Office 365 – Subscriptions